helix-editor/spellbook/README.md

 ### Credits

-[`@zverok`]'s [blog series on rebuilding Hunspell][zverok-blog] was an invaluable resource during early prototypes.
+* [`@zverok`]'s [blog series on rebuilding Hunspell][zverok-blog] was an invaluable resource during early prototypes.
 The old [`spylls`](https://github.com/zverok/spylls)-like prototype can be found on the `spylls` branch.
-Ultimately [Nuspell](https://github.com/nuspell/nuspell)'s codebase became the reference for Spellbook though as C++ idioms mesh better with Rust than Python's.
+* Ultimately [Nuspell](https://github.com/nuspell/nuspell)'s codebase became the reference for Spellbook though as C++ idioms mesh better with Rust than Python's.
 Nuspell's code is in great shape and is much more readable than Hunspell so for now Spellbook is essentially a Rust rewrite of Nuspell (though we may diverge in the future).
+* The parser for `.dic` and `.aff` files is loosely based on [ZSpell](https://github.com/pluots/zspell).

 [`hashbrown`]: https://github.com/rust-lang/hashbrown
 [`@zverok`]: https://github.com/zverok